Background and activities

 I work within the fields of Sociolinguistics and Applied Linguistics, focusing particularly on code-switching, discourse analysis, theoretical dialectology, and the use of English in its global contexts.
 My recent projects include editing a special journal edition on “Code-switching in Literature” and co-writing a textbook on “Global English” for videregående students.

 I am committed to linguistic research with social relevance.
 To this end, I am currently collaborating with Cambridge University on a project examining how effective communication is within the undergraduate admissions interview.
-I am also conducting research into language and migration, specifically the challenges experienced by new refugees and migrants in Trondheim.
-I work closely with colleagues in Språklig kommunikasjon and other NTNU departments in developing these projects.
+I work closely with colleagues in Språklig kommunikasjon and other NTNU departments in developing this and other projects.

 I am from London, though I grew up partly in Hong Kong, and I have also lived in Spain.
 I have a BA in English from Oxford University, and an MPhil and PhD in Linguistics from Cambridge University.
 I am a qualified EFL teacher and teacher trainer, and have worked as a lecturer in various universities across the South East of England.

 I moved to Trondheim in 2012.

 Displaying a selection of activities.
 See all publications in the database